RubixML/Credit/README.md

 $results = $report->generate($predictions, $testing->labels());
 ```

 The output of the report should look something like the output below.
 In this example, our classifier is 83% accurate with an F1 score of 0.69.
-In addition, the confusion matrix table shows that for every time we prediected `yes` we were correct 471 times and incorrect 170 times.
+In addition, the confusion matrix table shows that for every time we predicted `yes` we were correct 471 times and incorrect 170 times.

 ```json
 [